David Manning

-Sir David Geoffrey Manning, (born 5 December 1949) is a former British diplomat, who was the British Ambassador to the United States from 2003 to 2007.
-He authored the so-called "Manning Memo", that summarized the details of a meeting between American president George W. Bush and British prime minister Tony Blair during the run-up to the invasion of Iraq in 2003.
-Until 2019, he was appointed to the Household of the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex.
+Sir David Geoffrey Manning (born 5 December 1949) is a British former diplomat who was British Ambassador to the United States from 2003 to 2007.
+He authored the "Manning Memo", which summarised the details of a meeting between US president George W. Bush and British prime minister Tony Blair during the run-up to the invasion of Iraq in 2003.
+From 2009 to 2019 Manning worked as an adviser in the royal household of the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex.